 Graduate Assistantships: Provided to select students to help them excel in the School of Engineering and Computing Sciences' graduate programs.
 Admitted graduate students may take part in a teaching or research assistantship for the department in which they are studying.

-For more information about scholarship and honors programs, visit the School of Engineering and Computing Sciences' webpage.
+For more information about the APMD Five-Year B.S.-M.S.
+Combined option, visit the School of Engineering and Computing Sciences' webpage.

-Apply online to NYIT "
+Apply online to NYIT